pedroelbanquero/nos-carmichael-spell/README.md

 The NSIF method allows calculating the sum of factors in a efficient way, without knowing the prime factors, when the product of primes are in the field.

-The NSIF method improves factorization methods for the majority of small numbers and a significant percentage of large numbers.
+The NSIF method can improves factorization methods for the majority of small numbers and a significant percentage of large numbers.
+When the period expansion is near n^2

 The NSIF method proofs factorization and decrypt a message with RSA are diferent problems, depending N is more fast factorize or decrypt a message.